shireenhamza/maximromanov.github.io/4_mARkdown.md

 **mARkdown** includes structural elements and in-text elements—all are highlighted with different colors.
 This helps one to avoid mistakes while tagging texts, and, additionally, makes the structure of the text easily discernible to the human eye.
 Configured in a custom highlighting scheme, all elements are activated with regular expressions (RE).

 EditPad Pro also supports folding of structural elements that span over multiple lines.
-This allows one to contract the entire text into a table of content and then open—or unfold—only elements that one wants to work with.
+This allows one to contract—or fold—the entire text into a table of content and then open—or unfold—only elements that one wants to work with.

 <figure class="fit">
 	<a href="{{ site.url }}/images/md/mARkdown02.gif" title="">